WLG Club10k - Week 3

 WEEK 3 Newsletter

-We want to remind you that your Saturday morning sessions are about distance not speed.
+We want to remind you that for those of you who are new to Club10k, your Saturday morning sessions are about distance not speed.
 Make sure you are working at a level where you can have a conversation and focus on just getting the "time on feet".

 Running is also a good chance to enjoy some "headspace" time so use this session as having some time to yourself, enjoy getting some fresh air and having a catch up with your running crew.